ma-lulu/Atividade_blog/about.md

 Information is considered material if its omission or misstatement could influence the economic decisions of users taken on the basis of the financial statements.

-## Faithful Representation

-Faithful representation means that the actual effects of the transactions shall be properly accounted for and reported in the financial statements.
-The words and numbers must match what really happened in the transaction.
-The ingredients of faithful representation are completeness, neutrality and free from error.

-## Enhancing Qualitative Characteristics

-### Verifiability

-Verifiability implies consensus between the different knowledgeable and independent users of financial information.
-Such information must be supported by sufficient evidence to follow the principle of objectivity.

-### Comparability

-Comparability is the uniform application of accounting methods across entities in the same industry.
-The principle of consistency is under comparability.
-Consistency is the uniform application of accounting across points in time within an entity.

-### Understandability

-Understandability means that accounting reports should be expressed as clearly as possible and should be understood by those to whom the information is relevant.
-Timeliness: Timeliness implies that financial information must be presented to the users before a decision is to be made.

 ---